 If this isn’t enough, you can book the kids in for golf, horse riding and tennis lessons.
 Older kids can learn to drive a mini Land Rover, Argocat or Segway around the grounds, train a gundog, race a ferret, discover falconry and have a go at shooting, archery and fishing.
 Or you could go for a family swim or a bike ride.

-Being big and modern, The Celtic Manor Resort is more akin to a large European resort hotel.
+Being big and modern, The Celtic Manor Resort is more akin to a large European resort hotel than a class small country manor in Wales.
 It’s in a great location for exploring the Welsh capital of Cardiff plus the surrounding English and Welsh countryside, and it’s incredibly well kitted out.
 For 3-to 10-year-olds, there is Dylan’s Den, which runs a hectic schedule of games and activities.
 Other great onsite pursuits that older kids can try out include laser clays, archery, high ropes, laser combat, adventure golf, footgolf, tennis, golf and swimming.
-For the 2018 summer holidays, there’s an inflatable obstacle course in the grounds to try and negotiate.
+During the summer holidays, there’s often an inflatable obstacle course in the grounds to try and negotiate.

 TIP: All activities at The Celtic Manor have to be booked well in advance to avoid disappointment.
 It’s common to arrive and find that every option is fully booked.